-Mount Hope Nursing Center provides a variety of care services for the elderly.
-In addition to the long-term skilled nursing care we have at our nursing home facility, we also provide convalescent short-term care which includes short-term rehab services and outpatient rehab therapy.
+Mount Hope Nursing Center provides a variety of care services for the elderly in central Kansas.
+In addition to the long-term skilled nursing care we have at our nursing home facility, we also provide short-term care which includes short-term rehab services and outpatient rehab therapy.

 Therapy Services at Mount Hope:

 If your loved one is suffering with remaining independent in their own home in the way they once were, it is time to consider options to make sure they are safe.
 Perhaps a convalescent home is the right option to help them recover from a temporary set-back.
 But even beyond a convalescent facility, there are many other options outside of a nursing home that you should considering in determining the right choice for your loved one.